Wth10/Project-ReactApi/readme.md

 About the project...

-Progress 🟩
+Progress🟩

 - [x] Designer
 - [ ] Css
 - [ ] Search

-Ideas 🟨
+Ideas🟨

 - [x] Show details of a movie by `ID`, in another `Details` page

-Errors 🟥
+Errors🟥

-<center>⚠ the site may contain some recurring errors as it is not complete ⚠</center>
+<p align="center">⚠ the site may contain some recurring errors as it is not complete ⚠</p>

 - [x] ...